michellekim3/soletstalkaboutkorea/README.md

 #### K-POP
 ![image](https://www.rollingstone.com/wp-content/uploads/2021/05/R1352_FEA_BTS_A_Openerfull.jpg)
 A large part of Korean popular culture is the Korean pop music, otherwise known as "K-Pop".
-K-Pop groups such as BTS have helped popularize the Korean popular culture around the globe.
+Idol groups are the core of K-pop, where entertainment agencies recruit and train young trainees to hopefully debut as an artist in a group.
+Each group member has their assigned roles of being a leader, singer, dancer, rapper, visual, or some overlap of these roles.
+K-pop is essentially integrated content which includes, not just the music, but the elements of clothing, makeup, choreography, and visuals.
+K-pop music is largely influenced by trends in the Western mainstream music industry, with samples from rock, hip-hop, jazz, and more.

 #### KOREAN DRAMAS
 ![image](https://www.cheatsheet.com/wp-content/uploads/2021/09/Netflix-Squid-Game-poster-1200x633.jpg)
+Before K-Pop was at its peak, Korean dramas were what was popular globally.
+K-dramas range between a variety of genres––from historical to comedy to action, K-dramas cover everything in between.
+The most popular genre is romance, but it is quite different from the type of love stories we see on the screen in the West with less provocative scenes.
+Largely due to  heightened interest, many K-dramas have also started to become more progressive by tackling societal issues such as classism, bullying, mental health, and corruption.

 ### UNDERSTANDING KOREAN CULTURE